pierrelegall/whatlangex/README.md

 - Elixir `1.15` or more
 - Erlang OTP `24` or more

+> **Note:** This project is developed and tested with Elixir `1.18.4` and Erlang OTP `28`.
+Please open an issue if backward compatibilities with the minimum versions listed above are not respected.

 ## Installation

 The package can be installed by adding `whatlangex` to your list of dependencies in `mix.exs`: